cjnaz/cjnfuncs/README.md

 `filename` (default "")
 - A str or Path to the file to be sent, relative to the script install directory (probably not useful).
-Recommended to be an absolte path.
+Recommended to be an absolute path.

 `htmlfile` (default "")
 - A str or Path to an html formatted file to be sent, relative to the script install directory (probably not useful).
-Recommended to be an absolte path.
+Recommended to be an absolute path.

 `to`
-- To whom to send the message. 'to' may be either an explicit string list of email addresses (whitespace or comma separated) or a config param name (also listing one or more whitespace/comma separated email addresses).
+- To whom to send the message. `to` may be either an explicit string list of email addresses (whitespace or comma separated) or a config param name (also listing one or more whitespace or comma separated email addresses).
 If the `to` parameter does not contain an '@' it is assumed to be a config param.
-Required (no default)

 `log` (default False)
 - If True, logs that the message was sent at the WARNING level.
 If False, logs at the DEBUG level.
 Useful for eliminating separate logging messages in the script code.
 The `subj` field is part of the log message.

 ### cfg dictionary params
 `EmailFrom`
 - An email address, such as `me@myserver.com`

 `EmailServer`
-- The outgoing email server name, such as `mail.myserver.com`
+- The SMTP server name, such as `mail.myserver.com`

 `EmailServerPort`
-- The outgoing email server port (one of `P25`, `P465`, `P587`, or `P587TLS`)
+- The SMTP server port (one of `P25`, `P465`, `P587`, or `P587TLS`)

 `EmailUser`
-- User name for EmailServer login, if required by the server
+- Username for `EmailServer` login, if required by the server

 `EmailPass`
-- Password for EmailServer login, if required by the server
+- Password for `EmailServer` login, if required by the server

 `DontEmail` (default False)
 - If True, messages are not sent.
 Useful for debug.
 Also blocks `snd_notif()` messages.